PKizzle/dns/cmd/testserv/handlers/sign/README.md

 - Adjust TTLs to make RRSets expire before the signature expires.
 TTLs longer or within 20% of the expiration date are cut in half.

+- If the source (unsigned) zone file changes, these are picked up immediately.

 The state of each zone will be checked at 5 hour intervals.
 The modification time is checked every 5 minutes.